 The oil cooler should be checked daily for dirt buildup on the cooling fins.
 If the air flow is restricted through the cooling fins, overheating of the hydraulic system may occur.
 Clean any dirt buildup with compressed air.
+Flush with water if necessary.
 Figure 4.7E shows the radiator setup for the loader.